delta94/brandonskerritt.github.io/_posts/2018-02-19-Linear-Algebra.md

 Where if you multiply the inverse of a matrix by the matrix you will find the identity matrix.

+This is actually how division works with matrices.
+Well, it's the equivalent of division.

 Not all matrices have an inverse.
 The singular number 0 has no inverse.

 When a matrix **does not** have an inverse it is referred to singular.

 Such calculations such as finding the inverse of a 4x4 matrix or larger values of n you really don't want to do that by hand so it's best left to an already programmed solution.

 ## The Determinant of a Matrix

+There is a basic but rather tedious procedure that can be applied to decide if A (matrix) is invertible.

 Suppose we take any n x n matrix A and we choose any row and any column of that matrix then we can form another matrix defined by row i and column j such as:

 $$ A_{ij}$$

 is the matrix A, turning it into an (n-1) x (n-1) matrix by deleting its ith row and the jth column.

+In other terms, we delete the ith row and the jth column.
+We're deleting a column and a row from a matrix to produce a new matrix.

 To calculate the determinant we can use a recursive algorithm.